EiffelWebFramework/ewf_examples/workbook/handling_request/form.md

 ### Reading Values

-Suppose we have the following HTML5 form.
+Suppose we have the following HTML5 form using Method POST.

 ```
 <h1> EWF Handling Client Request: Form example </h1>